 Foster applicants may be married, single, legally separated, or divorced.
 If married, foster parents have to be married one year or more.

 Foster parents do not have to own a home.
 In fact, many foster or adoptive parents rent their place of residence.
-Foster and adoptive families must have a stable income.

 The foster home assessment and training is provided at no charge.
 The majority of adoption expenses are covered by the state.
 There are costs incurred in obtaining a physical.
 There may be upfront costs in ensuring that your home is ready to care for a child.